shopware/docs/guides/hosting/performance/caches.md

 There are several caches in shopware which can be used to optimize the performance.
 This page gives a brief overview and shows how to configure them.

-## HTTP Cache
+## Overview

-The HTTP Cache is a _must have_ for every production system.
+The HTTP Cache is a *must have_ for every production system.
 With enabled cache the performance of the shop can be greatly increased.

 ### How to configure the http cache